Mobile Bay Area

 Confederate fortifications included:

-Battery Buchanan, Mound (Water) Battery, and Battery Missouri were located at the south-end of town on the shoreline of the Mobile River.
+Battery Buchanan, Mound (Water) Battery, and Battery Missouri were located at the south end of town on the shoreline of the Mobile River.
 On sandbars at the mouth of the Mobile River were Battery Gladden (12 guns), Battery Tilghman (1863), Camel Battery, Battery McIntosh (12 guns), and two Floating Batteries.
 In addition there was also one Floating Battery upriver north of town.
 A lighthouse was later built over the ruins of Battery Gladden.

-(1898), near Mobile
+(1898), Mobile

-A Spanish-American War muster camp for state troops.
-Camp Spring Hill was an auxiliary camp nearby.
 Mobile was a secondary Port of Embarkation after Tampa, FL in 1898.

 Old Spanish Fort

-(1780 - unknown, 1864 - 1865), Spanish Fort
+(1780 - unknown, 1864 - 1865), Spanish Fort FORT WIKI

 Civil War Defenses of Spanish Fort